Qumulo/qsplit/README.md

-# qsplit -- creates manifest files for parallel rsync and other scenarios
+# qsplit -- creates manifest files for parallel replication using rsync or robocopy

 The qsplit utility is used to move data from a qumulo cluster by using Qumulo dir aggregates/REST API